trinhudo/PHY_Security_NOMA_FD_DNN/README.md

 # Enhancing PHY-Security of FD-Enabled NOMA Systems Using Jamming and User Selection: Performance Analysis and DNN Evaluation

 **Kyusung Shim, Tri Nhu Do, Toan-Van Nguyen, Daniel Benevides da Costa, and Beongku An**
+_IEEE Internet of Things Journal_

 ## Abstract